opencloud-eu/ios-sdk/doc/TESTING.md

 For dockerized instances spun up using the above `docker-compose.yml`, the following can be used:

-- `docker-compose exec owncloud occ maintenance:mode --on` turns on maintenance mode
+- `docker-compose exec opencloud occ maintenance:mode --on` turns on maintenance mode
-- `docker-compose exec owncloud occ maintenance:mode --off`  turns off maintenance mode
+- `docker-compose exec opencloud occ maintenance:mode --off`  turns off maintenance mode

 ## Simulating certificate changes